UWO DATABASE

 4. Alexandria - Talk to: Port official

-5. Cairo - Talk to; City official, Ancient Egyptian is required (x3) (Hamito-Semetic Translation note will suffice)
+5. Cairo - Talk to; City official, Ancient Egyptian is required (x3)

 8. Alexandria Archives - Talk to; Scholar